DSOlab/widera_2023_access/PartB.md

 OSO will introduce NTUA to the IVS community, thus enabling further long-term networking in a high-caliber service with prestigious international members.
-Co-authorship of one scientific paper, to be published in peer-reviewed journal, and at least one scientific publication submitted to an international conference.

 **Deliverable D2.3.1**:
 Co-supervision of one PhD dissertation and one post-doc.
-**Deliverable D2.3.2**:
-Co-authorship of one scientific paper in peer-reviewed journal and one publication in international conference.

 **Task 2.4 Knowledge Transfer: Administrative** <a name="wp2-t2-4"></a>
 The twining partners (CLS, IPGP, GFZ and OSO) will transfer technical knowledge,